Data-driven model order reduction for wave propagation in materials with damage and nonlinearities: Numerical examples

-In this example, we have different scales of the snapshot matrices and the input signal.
-Therefore, we apply the scaling pre-processing step as explained in Section~\ref{sec:Opinf3}.
-The solution of the optimization problem of the OpInf was obtained using the stochastic gradient optimizer ADAM \cite{Adam} from the software library of TensorFlow \cite{TensorFlow}, a Tikhonov regularization term proportional to the Frobenius norm of the inferred operators is added to stabilize the solution.
-We infer the reduced operators for different sizes of the reduced model in order to study the effect of the reduced dimension on the quality of the approximation.
-In particular, we simulate the OpInf problem for $r=50,60,70,80, 100$ and $150$.
-We obtained the reduced operators of $\widehat{\mathbf{K}}_M$ and $\widehat{\mathbf{B}}_M$ for each setting.
-These reduced operators are then used to integrate the second order mechanical system using the Newmark method.
 The solution obtained by the OpInf based ROM and the reference solution of COMSOL are plotted at the sensor location in Figure~\ref{fig:opinf_rom_vs_comsol}.
 The plots indicate that the OpInf approach allows for qualitatively accurate approximations of the reference solution for $r=50$ and it can be seen that the reduced approximation is improved when considering $r=80$.
 A more quantitative assessment of the approach is provided by computing the relative error at the sensor $\epsilon_s$ as defined in \eqref{eq:l2_error}.
 To analyze the convergence of the OpInf reduced approximation with respect to the reduced dimension, we compute the values of $\epsilon_s$ for increasing numbers of reduced basis functions.
 The values of the sensor error are plotted versus the reduced dimension $r$ in Figure~\ref{fig:epsilon_s_VS_r_FML} (left) showing that the error reaches smaller values when increasing the reduced dimension $r$.

 To further evaluate the quality of the reduced approximation, we also examine the time-dependent relative error over the spatial domain $\epsilon_u (t)$, defined in \eqref{eq:l2_error_t}.
-The error $\epsilon_u (t)$ for $r=80$ is presented in Figure~\ref{fig:epsilon_s_VS_r_FML} (right).
-As it can be seen from the plot, the spatial error $\epsilon_u (t)$ remains under the threshold of $5$ $\%$ for the most part of the simulation which shows that the OpInf-ROM is able to contain the error growth.
+The error $\epsilon_u (t)$ for $r=80$ is presented in Figure~\ref{fig:epsilon_s_VS_r_FML} (right) for two different settings of the Newmark time integrator.
+The two settings which are described above provide different trends of the error as it can be seen from the plot.
+This shows that OpInf-ROM accuracy could vary significantly on the choice of the time discretization scheme.
+The spatial error (of the linear acceleration case) $\epsilon_u (t)$ remains under the threshold of $2$ $\%$ for the whole part of the simulation which shows that the OpInf-ROM is able to contain the error growth.